State Correction Officers and Security Hospital Treatment Assistants Plan

 You must also select an option for the payment of your disability benefits.

-You or someone authorized with your power of attorney may file your application for performance of duty disability retirement.
-The application must be filed while you are still in active service or within two years of your discontinuance of service.
+You, your employer or someone authorized with your power of attorney may file your application for performance of duty disability retirement.
+The application must be filed while you are still in service or within two years of your discontinuance from service.
 When filing for this benefit, “in service” is defined as while you are:

 - Being paid on the payroll;